 Hizbul terrorist tried to replicate Pulwama attack, but chickened out

 Srinagar, Apr 01: He tried to replicate a Pulwama like attack, but developed cold feet, the Jammu and Kashmir police said.
-The statement comes in the wake of the police arresting Owais Amin, a Hizbul Mujahideen operative who hit a bus carrying CRPF personnel on the Jammu and Kashmir highway last week.
+The statement comes in the wake of the police arresting Owais Amin, a Hizbul Mujahideen operative who hit a bus carrying Central Reserve Police Force (CRPF) personnel on the J&K highway last week.

 Amin a resident of Shopian confessed he was a suicide bomber, but added that the mechanism was not fool-proof and the second blast could not be triggered.